Virasoro Symmetry in Neural Network Field Theories: Methods: Neural Architectures for 2d Conformal Fields

 where phases $\gamma_j$ are drawn uniformly from $[0, 2\pi)$ and amplitudes $A_j=1$ are fixed.
-Here we note that any single realization of the network $\phi(x;\Theta)$ does not respect translation invariance, the ensemble does.
+Unlike in \cite{Halverson:2024axc} where the $d$-dimensional neural free boson and its stress tensor were first derived, we note that in the cos-net architecture any single realization of the network $\phi(x)$ does not manifestly respect translation invariance; rather, the ensemble does.
 The uniform integration over phases $\gamma_j$ enforces functional dependence only on separations, e.g. $\langle \phi(x)\phi(y)\rangle = f(x-y)$.
-Furthermore, although the Log-correlated field $\phi(x)$ shifts under special conformal transformations, its gradients $\partial \phi$ and Neural Vertex Operators (NVOs) $\mathcal{V}_\alpha$ transform covariantly.
-The crucial ingredient to restoring global conformal invariance is the distribution of wavevectors $\vec{k}_j$.
+Furthermore, although $\phi(x)$ shifts under special conformal transformations, its gradients $\partial \phi$ and Neural Vertex Operators (NVOs) $\mathcal{V}_\alpha$ transform covariantly.
+Crucially, conformal invariance of the correlators is realized through the distribution of wavevectors $\vec{k}_j$.
 To ensure scale invariance of the Gaussian Process kernel, the probability measure $d\mu(k) = p(k) d^2k$ must be invariant under dilatations $k \to \lambda k$.
 This fixes the spectral density to be $p(k) \propto |k|^{-2}$ in the infinite width limit.